matfitchell/dubiousdatabase/README.md

 Jonathan N
 - Set up the back-end web app
 - Created the routes (login, logout, and register) and password hashing.

+Mitchell M
+-Implemented backend for item insertion
+-Implemented backend for search by category
+-Greatly assisted by teammates, helped with additonal components//teammates where possible